Elon, North Carolina

 1) Divisions are Common

 Divisions are common in the church today.
+We se them in big churches.
+We see them in little churches.
 Many people see problems in their local church and say to themselves, “I wish I could be a part of the early church”.
 There were divisions in the early church.
 There were divisions in some churches founded by apostles.